vamsijuvvigunta/vamsijuvvigunta.github.io/Rust/agentic/LibPregel_Rust.md

 }
 ```

- - Cumbersome this three step process.
+ - Cumbersome, this three step process.
 Great candidate for hiding inside a `Pregel` instance which encapsulates the graph itself.

 ### Refactor into a Pregel instance